-A quick look at some of the most common eye diseases diagnosed and often treated at Lifetime Eyecare in McCook
+A quick look at some of the most common eye diseases diagnosed and often treated at Lifetime Eyecare

 “Eye diseases” is a blanket term that refers to a host of diseases relating to the function of the eye.
 Below we describe some of the more common types of eye diseases and how they are generally treated.
 For more in-depth information, please speak with your eye care provider at Lifetime Eyecare.

 Conjunctivitis, also known as pink eye, is an infection or inflammation of the conjunctiva – the thin, protective membrane that covers the surface of the eyeball and inner surface of the eyelids.
 Caused by bacteria, viruses, allergens, and other irritants, like smoke and dust, pink eye can be highly contagious and is usually accompanied by redness in the white part of the eye and increased tearing and/or discharge.